The Future of BIM Construction Trends, Challenges, Adoption

 Where are we now?

-To understand the future of BIM in AEC industry, we have to analyze what is the presence of BIM technology.
-According to Dodge Data and Analytics, 82% of BIM users say that they have gained a positive Return of Investment (ROI) through BIM implementation.
-But even then the situation of BIM adoption in AEC (Architecture, Engineering, and Construction) industry is very less because of various factors.
+To understand the future of BIM in the AEC industry, we must analyze what is the presence of BIM technology.
+According to Dodge Data and Analytics, 82% of BIM users say that they have gained a positive Return on Investment (ROI) through BIM implementation.
+But even then, the situation of BIM adoption in the AEC industry is very less because of various factors.

-According to the report of JB Knowledge 2017, only 27% of firms have a dedicated BIM department, and 59% of companies state that their workforce doesn’t have the skills needed to work with BIM and digital construction.
+According to the report of JB Knowledge 2021, only 29% of firms have a dedicated BIM department, and 59% of companies state that their workforce doesn’t have the skills needed to work with BIM and digital construction.

 The future trends of BIM construction

 Building architectural design and team collaboration processes involved in building construction projects have been made simpler by BIM.
 New trends are emerging constantly in the always evolving BIM sector.
 Modern trends are helping to shape how BIM projects will develop in the future.
-Here are a few of the most significant BIM trends.

 AI BIM: Future of BIM Automation

-BIM construction software employs AI to analyze data, identify patterns, and then make informed decisions about how to best automate and optimize the model-building workflow.
-Artificial intelligence (AI) plays a crucial role in building information modeling (BIM) by forecasting potential issues.
-Through the use of AI, we have proven our ability to take BIM trends to the next level and advance as an industry.
+Artificial Intelligence (AI) plays a crucial role in BIM by forecasting potential issues.
+Through the use of AI, Building Information Modeling solutions companies have proven their ability to take BIM trends to the next level and advance as an industry.

 AR/VR: Future of BIM Visualization

-Real-time, full-scale visualization, and augmentation made possible by AR/VR technology or BIM VDC construction are allowing construction industry stakeholders to streamline their work in the virtual environment.
 Despite challenges like as high hardware costs and a general lack of knowledge, the cost of AR (Augmented reality), VR (Virtual reality), and MR (Mixed Reality) is predicted to reduce in the next years, making them an integral component of the construction industry of the future.

 Digital Twin: Future of BIM Facility Management

-Better times are ahead for facilities management because of the advent of digital twins.
-When used with BIM collaboration, a digital twin of a building can be created.
 In order to get insight into energy and water consumption trends, room occupancy, HVAC utilization, and other crucial aspects of facility operations, digital twin facility management software combine dynamic and static data from many sources in 3D models.
-Building facility managers can use this information to improve the living conditions in the building by making necessary adjustments to the buildings’ systems whenever required.

 Connected BIM: Future of BIM Management